ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - When you send a task to download data in Internet, you need to gain data via network, `Network I/O` is dependent on `bandwidth`.
 Imagine there are 10 lanes on a road, and a car runs on each lane. (a lane is a thread)
 - `cpu computing` mainly includes using memory to compute some data,

-Due to the `Round-robin scheduling`, a CPU core will only execute one process at same time.
+**Question:** due to the `Round-robin scheduling`, a CPU core will only execute one process at same time.
 So how many threads and processes we use are appropriate?

 - `CPU-bound`: `computing cores + 1`, or `computing cores * 2`.
 I'd like personally to use computing cores + 1 choice.